Mystfit/Showtime-Live/README.md

 - Copy the contents of Showtime_Live/Midi_Remote_Scripts to your Remote scripts folder.
 Ableton have provided some [handy instructions here.](https://www.ableton.com/en/articles/install-third-party-remote-script/)
 - Install by using ```python setup.py install```
-- From a command window run LiveShowtimeClient.py
+- From a command window run `LiveShowtimeClient.py`
 - If you're running a seperate Showtime stage node then you can specify the address at the commandline.
 Run ```LiveShowtimeClient.py --help``` to list the available commands.
 - Start Ableton Live and underneath Preferences->Midi select "ShowtimeBridge" from the control surface dropdown, and "LiveShowtime Midi" (Windows) or your loopMidi port.
 - You can now run/use any of the test scripts from either the Showtime library or the Showtime-Live library to access Live API features.

-- Create a Showtime stage.
-This is done by running the python/Showtime/zst_stage.py script from the Showtime library. (eg. "python zst_stage.py").

 Installation - Windows
 ----------------------